ThemezerNX/Layouts/README.md

 -   `description`: A short description of your layout
 -   `creator_id`: Your discord user id.
 You can find this by visiting [this page](https://themezer.net/me) on Themezer.
 The id will be displayed in the url.
 You must login **at least once** before submitting.
 -   `color`: A hex color to display behind the overlay (example: `#7ca982`)
--   `version`: A string with the layout version (example: "1.0")

 ### **Notes:**

 -   When a pull request is merged the `uuid` field is automatically added to the `details.json`.
 You must never add/edit this yourself!
 -   Remove the color field if not in use.
--   The version field should be updated if the base layout has changed.
-Not when pieces are added or updated.

 **Pull requests not meeting the requirements won't be merged (right away).**